Easy RAV4 Rear Seats Guide for Cargo Space [2026]

 What Should You Do if the RAV4 Rear Seats Get Stuck?

-First, check for trapped seat belts, cargo, or headrests touching the front seats.
+First, check for trapped seat belts, loose cargo, or headrests touching the front seats.
 Then pull the release lever again while applying light, steady pressure to the seatback.

 Can Two People Sleep in the Back of a RAV4?